Proof of a finite threshold for the union-find decoder: Methods

 where $W(x)$ is the Lambert W function defined by $W(x) e^{W(x)} = x$ such that $W(x) > 0$ for $x>0$.
 Since $W(x)$ satisfies $W(x) = \log x - \log \log x + o(1)$ as $x\to \infty$, the logical error rate $p_\mathrm{L}$ is upper bounded by

 where $\eta$ is a positive constant satisfying $\eta < \log_\lambda 2$. \end{proof}

 \begin{remark}[An analytical lower bound of the threshold of the UF decoder under the circuit-level local stochastic error model] We estimate a lower bound on the threshold $p_\mathrm{th}$ for the UF decoder.
-We numerically search the parameters $\beta, \gamma, \lambda$ to maximize $p_\mathrm{th}$ under the constraints in Eqs.~\eqref{eq:bkdk_constraint} and \eqref{eq:constraints} to find a parameter choice of
+We take the constants $\beta, \gamma, \lambda$ satisfying